masonasons/AudioCapture/README.md

 ## Features

-- **Per-Process Audio Capture**: Record audio from specific applications independently
+- **Per-Process Audio Capture**: Record audio from specific applications independently (Windows 10 2004+ / build 19041+)
-- **System-Wide Audio Capture**: Option to capture all system audio simultaneously
+- **System-Wide Audio Capture**: Option to capture all system audio simultaneously (works on all supported Windows versions)
+- **Pause/Resume Recording**: Pause and resume all active recordings with dedicated UI buttons
 - **Microphone Input Capture**: Record from microphone/line-in devices with seamless integration
 - **Multi-Process Recording Modes**:
   - **Separate Files**: Each process records to its own file